binarylinuxx/zwm/README.md

 - if you willing contribute submit pull request explain what enchanced

 **Recomended Commit tags for PR(pull request):**
-- New feature "FT|FEATURE: <short description of your new feature>"
+- New feature "FT|FEATURE: short description of your new feature"
-- BugFix "BUG|BUGFIX: <short description of your new Bugfix>"
+- BugFix "BUG|BUGFIX: short description of your new Bugfix"
+- Edited README "EDIT: readme updates"

 # Building and testing